|Revised||August 15, 2018|

 - Program Review Committee – The Committee examines policies and procedures relevant to the curriculum instructional programs, program review reports, requests for new curriculum programs, and proposed additions and changes to existing curricula.
 All curriculum revisions, proposed new curricula, or proposals for deletion of curricula must be submitted to this committee for study.
 Such requests and reports may come from Blue Ridge Community College faculty and staff, Blue Ridge Community College Program Advisory Committees, the System Office, or the Leadership Team.
 The Committee should verify that curricula proposals or modifications are in compliance with state established curriculum standards, articulation agreements, and the Common Course Library.
 All Committee recommendations shall be directed to the Vice President for Instruction who shall, in turn, take any action items to the President and, where required, to the Board of Trustees.
 The committee shall consist of thirteen (14) members including: four faculty representatives (one from each of the following departments: Arts and Sciences, Advanced Technologies, Health Sciences and Emergency Services, and Business and Service Careers), the Vice President for Instruction, each of the Curriculum Department Deans, and the College’s Accreditation Liaison.
 Terms are for three years and members may be reappointed.

 - Faculty Senate - The Faculty Senate will meet monthly and as deemed necessary by Senate members and administration to deal with special issues.
 Two representatives from each Curriculum Division will be chosen.
-For the purposes of this document, the term Curriculum Division is defined to mean Arts and Sciences, Advanced Technologies, Business and Career Services, and Health Sciences and Emergency Services.
+For the purposes of this document, the term Curriculum Division is defined to mean Arts and Sciences, Advanced Technologies, Business and Service Careers, and Health Sciences and Emergency Services.
 Each Curriculum Division has its own discretionary power to appoint one Faculty Senate member, and that Curriculum Division’s respective dean will appoint the other Faculty Senate member.
 The Transylvania Campus will have one Faculty Senate member.
 Faculty Senate members will serve a two-year term.
 Faculty Senate officers (Senate Chair, Vice-chair, Secretary) will be chosen from the Faculty Senate members.
 They will retain their voting rights in addition to fulfilling their additional responsibilities.
 An agenda will be prepared for each meeting by the chair with the aid of the officers, based on issues put forth to representatives from their departments and those brought to the Senate by the administration.
 The Faculty Senate will operate within the parameters of its approved bylaws.
 The bylaws must have a revision date notation recorded on the cover page.
 Proper documentation of changes must be recorded in the minutes of the Faculty Senate.
 The Faculty Senate shall have no administrative responsibilities, but shall serve as the source of policy formation and revision in academic matters and other areas of concern that relate to the instructional program.
 The officers of the Faculty Senate shall be elected for a term of one (1) year.
 Accurate minutes of the Senate proceedings shall be recorded and filed as a permanent record of the College.

 - Financial Aid and Scholarship Committee – The Financial Aid and Scholarship Committee reviews and evaluates practices and procedures used in the financial aid program.
 It determines scholarship recipients and long-term institutional loan recipients and may be called on, at the discretion of the Financial Aid Director, for decisions in awarding other types of student financial aid.
 Through its diverse membership, it provides a vehicle for communication about the financial aid program to and from the College community.
 The committee shall consist of ten (10) members including: the Financial Aid Director, Financial Aid Counselor, and Vice President for Student Services, Student Services Representative, and the Student Services Coordinator for the Transylvania County Campus.
 Four faculty members, representing the various departments of the College, are recommended by the Faculty Senate Chairperson, with the recommendation of their respective Department Dean, and a representative from Economic and Workforce Development/Continuing Education.
 Accurate minutes of the proceedings shall be kept on file in the Division of Student Services as permanent records of the College.
 Terms are for three years and members may be reappointed.